 Ethernet and MPLS are over 50 percent of all of the primary SD-WAN connections.
 As we have said before, ethernet over fiber is your go-to way to access the internet and there are a few things that are different with carriers that offer fiber ethernet.
 When looking at carriers, keep in mind that if their core network isn't great, you’re not going to have a great experience.

 Carrier ethernet is still the way to go on metro ethernet, everything else is the backup for the ethernet.
 You’ll find that when the SD-WAN router is making decisions the carrier ethernet is usually the lowest latency and the highest availability circuit.

-For free assistance with network design, and free quotes comparing 100s of providers, simply click on Get Quote and ask us.....it's as easy as 1, 2, 3.
+For free assistance with network design, and free quotes comparing 100s of ethernet/fiber providers to ensure you can choose the right one for your needs, simply click on Get Quote and ask us.....it's as easy as 1, 2, 3.